mharen/mharen.github.io/blog/2011/2011-03-how-not-to-cross-border-or-please.md

 “Yes, exactly!” (if we were in the 1980s, at least, but the broad strokes were close enough).

-<strong>And then my big break</strong>, “OK, Mr. Haren, I’m going to give you the benefit of the doubt here and allow you to enter.
+**And then my big break**, “OK, Mr. Haren, I’m going to give you the benefit of the doubt here and allow you to enter.
 Just next time please print the documents before you arrive.”

 Apparently she didn’t realize I had just gathered/written them minutes before.
 I was on my way at last!
 I hopped in my car and sped off, a couple of hours behind schedule.
 I happily looked up and saw this:

 [![Ambassador.jpg](Ambassador.jpg)](http://www.metroscap.com/detroit/533/the-ambassador-bridge.php)

 Oh that’s weird, I thought.
-Then, quite suddenly, I realized this meant <strong>I was headed back into the United States </strong>and shouted a four letter word.
+Then, quite suddenly, I realized this meant **I was headed back into the United States **and shouted a four letter word.
 I had a decision to make.
-I could go through customs two more times (and pay the bridge toll twice again, too), or do something very dumb. <strong>I was tired and irritable so I did the latter. </strong>
+I could go through customs two more times (and pay the bridge toll twice again, too), or do something very dumb. **I was tired and irritable so I did the latter. **

 I pulled a u-ey on the bridge.
 Even in my tiny car it was a three-point turn but I was quick and there wasn’t any traffic.
 I pulled up to the Canada-booth again and whimpered, “you’re not going to believe this but I was just cleared through immigration and I made a wrong turn.”
 He glanced at his computer and waved me through (phew!).
 I quickly got onto the highway (the right one) and eventually arrived (very late) to my hotel.